jonnyleealas/401-Reads/udemy/slidingWindow.md

 - Basically we create pointers n spaces apart to check the sum of a subset of elements n indexes apart.
 We create a window n indexes apart and slide it along the array while we sum the subset of elements.

 ## Linear search
+- Go through each element in a data structure and see if an element exists.
 ```
 let values = [1,2,3,4,5]